-GameFan (originally Diehard GameFan) is a magazine devoted to console games, with an emphasis on RPGs, Japanese imports, and the "hardcore" side of video-game fandom.
-It boundless enthusiasm and then-extraordinary design made it one of the most famous (and infamous) magazines of the 1990s.
+GameFan (originally Diehard GameFan) was a magazine devoted to console games, with an emphasis on RPGs, Japanese imports, and the "hardcore" side of video-game fandom.
+Its boundless enthusiasm and then-extraordinary design made it one of the most famous (and infamous) magazines of the 1990s.

 GameFan has its beginnings in the Diehard Gamers Club, a video-game store founded by Dave Halverson in 1990 and based in the Los Angeles suburb of Tarzana, CA. DieHard was one of the first "game import" shops that specialized in Japanese releases, and it made a name for itself with its flashy advertising in magazines like Electronic Gaming Monthly throughout 1991 and 1992, often publishing screenshots of games that the magazines themselves never mentioned.